 Living in a Retirement Village may not be everyone’s cup of tea!
-But it can be a wonderful opportunity to enjoy a secure and happy retirement, if you do your homework an affordable retirement is within reach.
+But it can be a wonderful opportunity to enjoy a secure and happy retirement, and if you do your homework an affordable retirement is within reach.
 Proper retirement living financial planning is essential, to ensure you secure your comfort and happiness for your golden years.

 One thing you will learn early on is that not all Retirement Villages are the same – they can offer different services for people with different wants and needs.
-So if you have decided on retirement living, be sure you choose the right village for you and your lifestyle.
+So if you’ve decided on retirement living, be sure you choose the right village for you and your lifestyle.

-In the meantime, if you are active and want to enjoy the social aspect of village living, be sure that what’s on offer lives up to your expectations.
+In the meantime, if you’re active and want to enjoy the social aspect of village living, be sure that what’s on offer lives up to your expectations.
 There is no point choosing a Retirement Village that can’t accommodate your hobbies or lifestyle pursuits, because you’ll just be paying to do this outside of the village.
-The key to affordable retirement living is finding a village that can meet your lifestyle needs, the more value you will get from your investment.
+The key to affordable retirement living is finding a village that can meet your lifestyle needs, as you’ll get more value from your investment.

 In the end, the financial cost is just one consideration that will affect your choice of Retirement Village – albeit a very important one.
 You also need to compare the lifestyle you have now, with the one you will be enjoying in your Retirement Village – for instance, there will be things you do now and pay for, that may be included as part of your village lifestyle.
 Ask yourself, is village life right for you?
 So don’t just think of the ‘cost’ of a retirement home, think about the ‘value’, particularly those things you can’t put a dollar value on, like the comfort and security of living amongst like-minded people who are looking out for you, and the social connection and easy access to events and activities – and more time to enjoy them!